 17. Read a Christian biography

-This is a great option for older children and teens.
+This is a great Lent activity for older children and teens.
 It’s so inspiring to hear the stories of people like Amy Carmichael, Nicky Cruz, Jackie Pullinger and George Müller.

 7s-11s will enjoy 10 Boys who Changed the World or 10 Girls who Changed the World (don’t be put off by the covers – the stories inside are ace!).
 Teens might enjoy reading something like John Sentamu’s Faith Stories, Corrie Ten Boom’s The Hiding Place or Nicky Cruz’ Run Baby Run.